George Jones: Alcoholism and decline (1964–1979)

 In the late 1970s, Jones spiraled out of control.
 Already drinking constantly, a manager named Shug Baggot introduced him to cocaine before a show because he was too tired to perform.
-The drug increased Jones's already considerable paranoia.
-During one drunken binge, he shot at, and very nearly hit, his friend and occasional songwriting partner Earl "Peanutt" Montgomery after Montgomery had quit drinking after finding religion.
+The drug increased Jones' already considerable paranoia.
+During one drunken binge, he shot at, and very nearly hit, his friend and occasional songwriting partner Earl "Peanutt" Montgomery, who had quit drinking after finding religion.
 He was often penniless and acknowledged in his autobiography that Waylon Jennings and Johnny Cash came to his financial aid during this time.
 Jones also began missing shows at an alarming rate and lawsuits from promoters started piling up.
 In 1978, owing Wynette $36,000 in child support and claiming to be $1 million in debt, he filed for bankruptcy.
 Jones appeared incoherent at times, speaking in quarrelling voices that he would later call "the Duck" and "the Old Man".
-In his article "The Devil In George Jones", Nick Tosches states, "By February 1979, he was homeless, deranged, and destitute, living in his car and barely able to digest the junk food on which he subsisted.
+In his article "The Devil In George Jones", Nick Tosches states:

+"By February 1979, he was homeless, deranged, and destitute, living in his car and barely able to digest the junk food on which he subsisted.
 He weighed under a hundred pounds, and his condition was so bad that it took him more than two years to complete My Very Special Guests, an album on which Willie Nelson, Linda Ronstadt, Elvis Costello, and other famous fans came to his vocal aid and support.
 Jones entered Hillcrest Psychiatric Hospital in Birmingham, Alabama.
 Upon his release in January 1980, the first thing he did was pick up a six-pack."